Electric Clothing Vendors

 http://www.motorcycle-superstore.com/1/1/461/10327/ITEM/Tour-Master-Synergy-Leather-Gloves.aspx

-First Gear has carbon fiber gloves (men only), but their jacket liners are heated wire.
+First Gear has carbon-fiber gloves (men only), but their jacket liners are heated wire.

 http://www.motorcycle-superstore.com/1/1/461/10885/ITEM/Firstgear-Carbon-Heated-Gloves-.aspx

 The rest of the heated clothing vendors use heated wire technology.
-We have personal experience with and believe the best stuff comes from:

 Warm and Safe makers of the original heat troller controls and excellent jacket liners, gloves and controls.
 They make stuff for other retailers.
 We have their jacket liners and gloves and can recommend their products.